An official website of the European Union. See all European Institutions

 The overall objective is to contribute to sustainable, broad and inclusive economic growth through job creation and poverty reduction.
 Challenges related to food and nutrition security and climate change will receive special attention as a way of guaranteeing access to food and to public and social goods and services in rural areas.

-Improvements to road conditions in the project areas enhance the viability of local transport services, leading to increased availability of transport and lower transport costs and a chain of other benefits related to reduced costs of agricultural inputs, greater rural competitiveness, and higher income generation for families.
+Improvements to road conditions in the project areas enhance the viability of local transport services, leading to increased availability of transport and lowering transport costs and a chain of other benefits related to reduced costs of agricultural inputs, greater rural competitiveness, and higher income generation for families.
 The most recent example of such benefits is the Milange – Mocuba 190km road, funded by the European Union, which last 110 km were inaugurated in March 2019.

 PROMOVE Energy - € 94 Million